EFT as a therapy and form of treatment is an interesting topic for discussion.

 The first stage for emotional change (done usually on the first therapy session) is where the assessment begins.
-It includes identifying problems, underlying emotions, and triggers.
+It includes identifying problems, underlying feelings, and triggers.
 In the second stage, listening and acceptance are vital factors.
-Lastly, the third stage is where the resolution and consolidation happen.
+Lastly, the third stage of the therapy is where the resolution and consolidation happen.

 Yes.
-EFT is an effective therapeutic approach for couples.
-It is common for many emotions to get in the way of a relationship.
-Hence, couples undergoing emotionally focused therapy will help them create a healthy environment for both of them.
+It is an effective therapeutic approach for couples.
+It is common for many emotions to get in the way of love relationships.
+Hence, a romantic partner and their significant others undergoing therapy will help them create a healthy environment for both of them.

-In 1985, Sue Johnson, with the help of Les Greenberg, created emotionally focused therapy.
+In 1985, Sue Johnson, with the help of Les Greenberg, created Emotion-Focused Therapy as experiential psychotherapy.
 They tested this approach to help the struggling relationship between families and couples (thus it is effective for couples therapy and family therapy).
 It was only in 1988 when their work has been published.

 How long does EFT take?

-EFT is a short treatment approach that usually only takes between 8-20 sessions.
+EFT is a short therapy approach that usually only takes between 8-20 sessions.
 However, some individuals, couples, or families may take a little longer.
-It all depends on how well they can regulate their emotions.
-Make sure to find a good EFT therapist for the best results.
+It all depends on how well they can regulate their feelings.
+Make sure to find a good EFT expert for the best results.

 What are the 9 tapping points?

-The nine tapping points in EFT tapping include the
+The nine tapping points in EFT include the following:

 - Top of the head,